catalingheorghe/learning-activities/perl/book_learning_perl/notes_learning_perl.md

 **Filehandles in a Scalar** (since v5.6)

-If you use a scalar variable without a value instead of a bareword in open, the filehandle is put in that variable.
-Some prefer to put a *_fh* at the of the names of these variables.
+If you use a scalar variable without a value instead of a bareword in `open`, the filehandle is put in that variable.
+Some prefer to put a *_fh* at the end of such variables' names.

 ```perl
 my $rocks_fh;